 In addition to these natural remedies, you may want to monitor or track your asthma symptoms.
 Many individuals can identify specific triggers by tracking their attacks, which helps them to avoid future issues.
 Additionally, adopting an alkaline diet or even practicing “cold shower therapy” may even help treat your asthma symptoms.

-Continue reading below for more effective asthma cures from our readers and let us know what worked for you!
+Continue reading below for more natural asthma treatments from our readers and let us know what worked for you!